mp-se/gravitymon-ble/README.md

 This project contains the following targets

+* server-tilt-c3 : Standard TILT beacon for esp32 c3 board
-* tilt-c3 : Standard TILT beacon for esp32 c3 board
+* server-tilt-ext-c3 : Standard TILT beacon for esp32 c3 board (with EXT advertising enabled)
+* server-gravitymon-c3: Gravitymon BLE format for esp32 c3 board
-* server-c3: Gravitymon adviserment for esp32 c3 board
+* server-gravitymon-ext-c3: Gravitymon BLE format for esp32 c3 board (with EXT advertising enabled)
-* server-s3: Gravitymon adviserment for esp32 s3 board
+* server-adv-c3: Gravitymon BLE extended advertiserment for esp32 c3 board (with EXT advertising enabled)
 * client-s3: Client that can connect and read both TILT beacon and Gravitymon advertisement

+Gravitymon BLE format requires that the client connects on the server to read the data via a characteristics attribute (can be up to 512 chars).
+Works with client in PASSIVE or ACTIVE mode.

+Gravitymon BLE ext advertising format requires that the is in ACTIVE mode.
+Here the payload is part of the advertisement (can be up to 252 chars)

 The following defines are used:

-**CONFIG_BT_NIMBLE_EXT_ADV=1**  Enabling this will configure the NimBLE library to support extended advertisement
+**CONFIG_BT_NIMBLE_EXT_ADV=1**  Enabling this will configure the NimBLE library to support extended advertisement.
+When using this mode its possible to advertise a mix of data options, TILT + Gravitymon for instance.

-**Note!
-The TILT beacon scanner code is based on Thorrak's TILTBRIDGE project.**
+**The TILT beacon scanner code is based on Thorrak's TILTBRIDGE project.**

-**Note!
-The TILT beacon is based on the tilt-sim by Spouliot**
+**The TILT beacon is based on the tilt-sim by Spouliot**

 # Reading the data